How to Sell Photos Online and Make Money: A Detailed Snapshot

 How to make money with Wix

-Wix offers a free plan where you can make a portfolio, but in order to sell your photos, you’ll need to sign up for Wix’s Ecommerce Price Plan at $17 per month.
+Wix’s pricing plans vary.
+For starters, you can make a portfolio on the free plan.
+But in order to sell your photos, you’ll need to sign up for Wix’s Ecommerce Price Plan at $17 per month.
 Once you’re signed up to the Ecommerce plan, your store will be up and running.

 There are also some optional add-ons from the Wix App Market that you can easily integrate with your site to make it even more appealing.
 The best free apps include: